strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

     </code-block>
     </code-group>

+2. Type a filename when prompted.
+The output filename is a concatenation of a date-time string and your filename with the format: `YYYY.MM.DDTHH.MM.SS.name-of-my-migration.js`
-2. Open the migration template in your code editor: `path: ./database/migrations/{file-name}`.
-The file name has a alphanumeric date-time value followed by the name declared in the `strapi generate migration` command.
+3. Open the migration template in your code editor: `path: ./database/migrations/{file-name}`.

-3. Fill in the template by adding actual migration code inside the `up()` function.
+4. Fill in the template by adding actual migration code inside the `up()` function.
 `up()` receives a [Knex instance](https://knexjs.org/), already in a transaction state, that can be used to run the database queries.

 ::: details Example of migration file